What is Aggressive Driving In Delaware

 Penalties For An Aggressive Driving Conviction

-If you are convicted of aggressive driving in Delaware you may be subject to a fine between $100.00-$300.00 and/or 10-30 days in jail.
-Your driving privileges will be suspended for 30 days.
-In addition, you will also be required to complete a DMV behavior modification class.
+If you face of aggressive driving charges in Delaware, you face fines between $100.00-$300.00 and/or 10-30 days in jail.
+Suspended driving privileges for 30 days.
+In addition, you must complete a DMV behavior modification class.

-Since Delaware operates on a point system you will get 6 points on your license.
-Some secondary penalties are increased insurance premiums, possibly being dropped by your insurance carrier or an inability to get auto insurance.
+Since Delaware operates on a point system, you receive 6 points on your license.
+Some secondary penalties may increase insurance premiums, or risk losing your auto insurance.

 Contact Delaware Aggressive Driving Attorneys